SalesforceSFDC/Bulk-API/README.md

 6. Match the result sets with the original data set to determine which records failed and succeeded, and take appropriate action.

 * At any point in this process, you can abort the job.
 Aborting a job has the effect of preventing any unprocessed batches from being processed.
 It doesn't undo the effects of batches already processed.

+## CORS (Cross-origin resource sharing)
+* CORS is a W3C recommendation that enables web browsers to request resources from origins other than their own (cross-origin request).
+For example, using CORS, a JavaScript script at https://www.example.com could request a resource from https://www.salesforce.com.